kyuhyunp/kyuhyunp.github.io/README.md

 ### What if .git folder is created in the wrong location
 - Move the folder to the correct location
-- Run `git rm --cache <filename>` to correct the names
+- Run `git rm --cache <filename>` to correct the names Git revert
+- undo commit by creating a new commit
+- preserves history

+Git reset
+- rewrites history
+- can be destructive

 ### How to add or remove multiple files
 To stage your whole working tree: